Last updated - March 23, 2018

 Tactical use of free shipping option

 Shipping cost is a major concern for online buyers.
 Hence, hidden shipping costs often result in abandoned carts.
-In that context, offering free shipping for some products can have a great impact on your store’s popularity.
+In that context, offering free shipping on some products can have a great impact on your store’s popularity.
 You can offer free shipping as a shipping method set up in specific shipping zones, or create a coupon for it.
 Read our article on Shipping Methods to know more about the settings.

 Offering discounts at different levels